 It’s a shame that these cameras are so rare and exotic that it’s unlikely mere humans like myself would pick one up to play with.
 Ever.

 Cut to July 2010.
 Enter Lomopgraphy and their new 35mm version of this beast: The Spinner!
 At £110 it’s not a toy – it’s a dream come true.

 So I bought this film retrieving device the other day.
 When film gets fully retracted into a 35mm cartridge, it’s a bit of a nightmare to get it out.
 I tend to pry it open with a screwdriver, but professionals seem to have a different tool.
 Available at Process Supplies for a mere £3, I couldn’t …

 I’ve had my eye on this camera for a while – like every Holga Nut I imagine… who could resist the temptation of another Holga, especially if it’s different to the ones we know and love?
 Unlike its big brothers, this one takes standard 35mm film and produces 24x36mm negatives – easily processed on the High Street.

 I rushed down to the Photographer’s Gallery last week to get the Holga 135BC, and I couldn’t wait to try it out.
 But before I show you the breathtaking results, here’s what this camera is all about.

 There are two versions: the Holga 135 and the Holga 135BC.
 As I understand it, the only difference is a pink sticker on the BC version, and the fact that BC stands for “black corners”.
 This one should produce stronger vignetting, while the non-BC version shouldn’t.

+Here’s a project Julia and I started last year: take a picture of all the Miami Beach Huts.
 Shame neither money nor time allows us to go back this year and finish the series, but it’s on the backburner.
 Here’s what we have so far, all the beach huts from South Pointe to 15th Street. …